Despite the enduring romance of the rags-to-riches success story, many entrepreneurs have at least some help when building their startup.

 Ambition and grit are essential, but unfortunately, these entrepreneurial traits don’t guarantee the immediate cash flow a business may need.
 What you should consider is some vital initial financing to get new businesses off the ground: business loans.

-Business loans are among the most common forms of financing available to founders looking to start a business.
+Business loans are among the most common forms of financing available to founders looking to start a business or support business needs.
 But the choice of whether to apply for a business loan is a major decision for every business owner, and not one to be taken lightly.
-To get started, you can check our guide on how to start a business.

 Applying for a business loan takes time.
 Regardless of what type of loan you’re applying for, there are several steps you can take to prepare yourself before submitting an application.